CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 with high precision for a wide range of tilt angles and large frequency ranges used in fisheries acoustics.</b>

-Accompanging code to the manuscript "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" (Khodabandeloo et al.) submitted to Journal of Sound and Vibration for review.
+The code accompany the manuscript "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" (Khodabandeloo et al.) submitted to Journal of Sound and Vibration for review.

 The current release "ProlateSpheroidv0.9" is the release corresponding to the submission of the manuscript.

 The code is written in Python and uses "A.L.
-Van-Buren, Mathieu and spheroidal wave functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme, and the prolate spheroidal radial functions of the first and second kind and their derivatives, <br>
+Van-Buren, Mathieu and spheroidal wave functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme, and the prolate spheroidal radial functions of the first and second kind and their derivatives, <br><br>

 A.L.
 Van Buren, J.E.
 Boisvert, Accurate calculation of prolate spheroidal radial functions of the first kind and their first derivatives, Quarterly of Applied Mathematics LX (2002) 589–599.<br>
 A.L.
 Van Buren, J.E.
 Boisvert, Improved calculation of Prolate Spheroidal Radial functions of the second kind and their first derivatives, Quarterly of Applied Mathematics LXII (2004) 493–507.<br>

-Iterative refinement (Ziaeemehr, 2021) and the biconjugate gradient stabilized (Bi-CGSTAB) (Van der Vorst, 1992) methods with incomplete LU-factorization (ILU) as preconditioning is also used. <br>
+Iterative refinement (Ziaeemehr, 2021) and the biconjugate gradient stabilized (Bi-CGSTAB) (Van der Vorst, 1992) methods with incomplete LU-factorization (ILU) as preconditioning is also used. <br><br>
 A. Ziaeemehr, Solvers - terative Refinement method, (2021). https://github.com/Ziaeemehr/solvers/blob/master/py/iterativeRefinement.ipynb <br>
 H.A.
 Van der Vorst, Bi-CGSTAB: A fast and smoothly converging variant of Bi-CG for the solution of nonsymmetric linear systems., SIAM Journal on Scientific and Statistical Computing, 13 (1992) 631-644<br>